 This hike at Piotta-Ritom is one of my favorites.
 The super steep funicular ride (87.8% grade) is rather exciting and slightly terrifying.
 The lake is a gorgeous deep blue.
 The surrounding mountains are dramatic.
 The restaurant had delicious food.
 The trail is quite long for kids, but stroller-friendly so the parents can do all the work.
 One downside is that it’s just on the other side of the Gottard tunnel (south), which means you may get caught in traffic on the way there or on the way back.
 But let’s assume you are lucky, like we were.
 Plus I’ll tell you about a “secret” way back that bypasses most of the tunnel traffic.

 With slow kids walking, it took us about 20 mins to walk from the top of the funicular to the lake.
-Then another 1hr25 to reach the restaurant walking on the road on the north side of the lake.
+Then another 1hr30 to reach the restaurant walking on the road on the north side of the lake.
+Taking the south side trail, it took us about 2hrs to reach the restaurant.

-Drive to Piotta by driving south on the A4 then A2, going through the Gottard Tunnel, then taking the first exit after you leave the tunnel.
+Ba car: Drive to Piotta by driving south through the Gottard Tunnel, then taking the first exit after you leave the tunnel, Exit 41 Airolo.
 Follow the local road south to Piotta, turning left when you see signs for the Piotta-Ritom funicular.
 You can park right next to the funicular station.
-(See map above for more detailed directions).

 At the Piotta Funicular station, buy return tickets.
-In 2016, a return ticket cost 24 CHF/adult and 12 CHF/child 6 and over.
-Family pass for 2 adults and multiple children is 62 CHF.
+In 2017, a return ticket cost 24 CHF/adult and 12 CHF/child 6 and over.
+Family pass for 2 adults and multiple children is 64 CHF.
 Cash only.
-I don’t think they accept SBB Half-fare or Junior cards.
+There is a 20% discount for SBB GA or Half-fare cards.

 The funicular runs from mid May through mid October, daily from about 8:30 to 18:30.
 Check the website for current times and prices.